fchuffar/mylabstocks/doc/index.rst

 Reporting Bugs
 --------------

 If you think you have found a bug and would like to report the problem, then please ensure you have applied all applicable updates.
-If this is the case, send a description of your problem and some screenshot to florent.chuffart on its ens-lyon.fr email.
+If this is the case, send a description of your problem and some screenshot to florent.chuffart on its gmail.com email.
 Thank you for your contribution.